dragonofmercy/Mongroove/README.md

 Mongroove
 ========
 Mongroove is an ODM (Object Document Mapper) for MongoDB.
 This ODM is compatible with PHP 5.2 and after and it respect PEAR class naming convention.

-Not developed yet :
- * Query options (fields, query, limit, etc...)
- * Create or update a document
- * Many other functionalities

 __Warning this is an alpha version, do not use in a production environment !__

 Simple usage:
 --------
 __Autoload and initialise the manager__
 ```php
 require_once 'includes/Mongroove.php';